Breeding Cycle Tracking. Without the Mental Load.

 Calendar apps with manual reminders

 You set a reminder for "6 months from now."
-When it fires, you may or may not remember what it was about.
-No connection to the animal.
-No adjustment for individual patterns.
+It works until it doesn't.
+No connection to the animal, no adjustment for individual patterns.

 Spreadsheets with date formulas

 Enter the last heat date, formula calculates the next one.
-Works until you realize the formula assumes every female cycles on exactly the same schedule.
+You already know the formula assumes every female cycles on the same schedule.
 They don't.

 Memory

 "She was in heat around Christmas."
 "I think her last cycle was in October."
-Memory works until you have more than three or four breeding females.
-Then it fails.
+You can keep it all in your head with three or four females.
+But as your program grows, it gets harder.

 Reactive progesterone testing

 Testing when you think she might be coming in.
-Better than nothing, but expensive and stressful when you're guessing.
+Smart, but expensive when you're working from gut feel instead of data.

 Generic pet apps

-Apps designed for pet owners, not breeders.
-They'll remind you about vet appointments but don't understand breeding cycles.
+You already know these aren't built for you.
+They remind you about vet appointments but don't understand breeding cycles.

 They don't account for individual variation

-Not every female cycles on schedule.
+You already know not every female cycles on schedule.
 Some cycle every 5 months, some every 8.
-Some are regular, some aren't.
 Intervals vary by individual, age, stress, and season.
-Your reminder set for "6 months" is just a guess.
+A reminder set for "6 months" doesn't capture what you know about each animal.

 They don't handle the exceptions